 Students are expected to attend the classes regularly.
 Where observation visits/study tours are arranged as a part of field work, student participation is compulsory.
-A minimum attendance of 80% of all sessions of classes taken together is required in each year of the course to promote to the next level.
-There is no separate minimum attendance for each course module.
+A minimum attendance of 80% of all sessions of classes taken together is required in each semester of the course to be promoted to the next semester.
+There is no separate minimum attendance for each course.
 Class attendance will be maintained for each session.

-Regular attendance at special lectures, seminars and all other academic programmes of the institute is essential.
+Regular attendance at special lectures, seminars and other academic programmes of the institute is essential.
 Absence without prior permission will be viewed seriously.